PetarSimonovic/bunker_makersbnb/README.md

 <h3>Headline specifications</h3>

-We would like a web application that allows users to list spaces they have available, and to hire spaces for the night.
+**List & Hire: A web application that allows hosts to list properties they have available, and guests to hire properties for the night.**

 - Any signed-up user can list a new space.